hawky-4s-/veewee-definitions/README.md

     $ bundle exec veewee vbox export debian-6.0.7

-Add the box to Vagrant:
+Add the box to Vagrant (delete old one if present):

+    $ vagrant box remove debian-6.0.7 virtualbox
     $ vagrant box add debian-6.0.7 debian-6.0.7.box

 Use the box: